Timberwolves Brasil

 Timberwolves Brasil was a fan account for the Minnesota Timberwolves of the National Basketball Association that posted under the handle @twolvesbrazil on X (formerly Twitter).
-Not affiliated with the team, the account was created in 2018 by Timberwolves fan Rodrigo Barbosa, based in Rio de Janeiro, Brazil.
+The account was created in 2018 by Rodrigo Barbosa, a social media manager based in Rio de Janeiro, Brazil, and not endorsed by the Timberwolves organization.

 During the 2023–24 Timberwolves season, the account became a viral phenomenon, attracting media attention for its "unhinged", "disturbing", sometimes "fetishistic" and "extremely NSFW" posts.
 The account passed 100,000 followers in December 2023.

 History

-Timberwolves Brasil was created on Twitter in April 2018 by Brazilian social media manager Rodrigo Barbosa, who lives in Rio de Janeiro and has never been to Minnesota, but became a Minnesota Timberwolves superfan after playing NBA Live video games in the early 2000s and following the Timberwolves through their 2004 playoff run.
+Rodrigo Barbosa has never been to the state of Minnesota but became a Timberwolves superfan after playing NBA Live video games in the early 2000s and following the team through their 2004 playoff run.
+He created Timberwolves Brasil on Twitter in April 2018.

-The account gained traction at the beginning of the 2023–24 Timberwolves season when Barbosa posted a video of a giant wolf sucking on and devouring a humanoid leopard, celebrating the Timberwolves' first win of the season against the Miami Heat.
-Throughout the season, after every Timberwolves victory, Barbosa posted similar videos of wolves, some of which drew from sexual fetish content including vore and furry fetishes; Barbosa said this was unintentional, remarking "Timberwolves wins are my fetish.
-My only fetish!"
+The account gained traction at the beginning of the 2023–24 season when Barbosa posted a video of a giant wolf sucking on and devouring a leopard-like creature, celebrating the Timberwolves' first win of the season against the Miami Heat.
+Throughout the season, after every Timberwolves victory, Barbosa posted similar videos of wolves, some of which alluded to sexual fetish content including those from the vore and furry subcultures.
+He said this was unintentional, remarking "Timberwolves wins are my fetish, my only fetish".
 The posts are often accompanied by Brazilian Portuguese catchphrases supporting the team, including "O lobo come" ("The wolf eats").

-In 2023, GQ described a "larger ecosystem" of Brazil-based NBA fan accounts for teams such as the Phoenix Suns and Toronto Raptors, many of which post similarly risqué content.
+In 2023, GQ described a "larger ecosystem" of Brazil-based NBA fan accounts for teams such as the Phoenix Suns, Toronto Raptors and Golden State Warriors, many of which post similarly risqué content.

 As of 13 January 2024, the Timberwolves Brasil X account has been deactivated; it is unclear whether the account will return.